ranga6897/DataAnalysis/18_crop_prediction/readme.md

 4. Interactive Widget to check DecisionTree

-5. Built a Streamlit Web app
+5. Built a Streamlit Web app that predicts the crop based on our input.
   > To run the web app use   ```streamlit run crop.py``` in cmd.
   - To have a quick view, you can watch below video.